mtso/booker/docs/notes.md

 - Is it possible to write middleware that attaches arbitrary values to a specific http.Request?
 - What is context.Context and how is it used?
 - How to implement flash messages in Golang/React?
+- How to set a field of a table to be indexed?

 ## API info